Çayırhan power station

-Çayırhan power station is a 620 MW operational coal fired power station in Turkey and a proposed 800 MW extension, in Ankara Province.
-In 2019 land was expropriated for another lignite mine, to feed the new plant, which is being opposed as uneconomic and polluting.
+Çayırhan power station is a 620 MW operational coal fired power station in Turkey in Ankara Province.
+In 2019 land was expropriated for another lignite mine, to feed the a proposed extension, which was opposed as uneconomic and eventually had its licence revoked.

 History

 In 2017 the government privatized the Çayırhan-B lignite coalfield on condition a coal-fired power plant is built, in the hope that it would be the first of a wave of similar deals for various lignite coalfields around the country.

 Ownership

-The project is a joint venture between Kolin, Kalyon and Çelikler.
+The project was a joint venture between Kolin, Kalyon and Çelikler.
+But in 2020 the licence expired and as of 2024 it belongs to EÜAŞ with a different licence number.

 Finance

-The cost of the extension is estimated at $1.1-billion.
+An extension was proposed at an estimated cost of $1.1-billion but was not done.

 Subsidies

 The government is giving a 15-year purchase guarantee.

 Economics

 The winning consortium bid $60.4 per megawatt, but according to opponents of the extension expanding Turkey's solar power would save taxpayers money in the long term.